couchbase/query/docs/n1ql-preview-model.md

 ## Query language

-We now introduce the N1QL query language as a flavor and incarnation of the N1QL query model.
+The N1QL query language is a flavor and incarnation of the N1QL query model.
 Given this paper's preview focus, only the preview features of N1QL are highlighted here.
-In particular, cross-document joins, subqueries, data modification, and compound statements are omitted.
+In particular, cross-document joins, subqueries, data modification, data definition, and compound statements are omitted.

 The salient features of N1QL queries include a SQL-like flavor; the